 Cloning your printer

 Whether you bought a full printer or a kit you have options.
-With a working printer at hand you can use it to make a second printer doubling your prints and halving your times.
-So you’ve been printing like crazy and now your low on filament use those leftovers to make spare parts.
+With a working printer at hand, you can use it to make a second printer doubling your prints and halving your times.
+So you’ve been printing like crazy and now you’re low on filament use those leftovers to make spare parts.
 If you make a part for your next printer one roll at a time, in no time you will have all the parts you need to start a frame.
 After that electronics kits can be had as low as 100$.
-Plans are all over the internet but I would suggest a Prusa I3 using 20×20 as a frame because you can even print the extrusions and later replace them for metal as funds come available.
+Plans are all over the internet but I would suggest a Prusa I3 using 20×20 as a frame because you can even print the extrusions and later replace them with metal as funds come available.
 Even if you bought a nice hi-rez printer you don’t always need hi-rez parts.
-Some times you just need to turn out a bunch of 3mm layer height parts fast.
-Using a second printer built this way you can make quick lost cast models quickly with PLA for making aluminum parts (more on this later) or models.
+Sometimes you just need to turn out a bunch of 3mm layer height parts fast.
+Using a second printer built this way you can make quickly lost cast models quickly with PLA for making aluminum parts (more on this later) or models.
 You will have one printer for high detail and one for quick and dirty prints.
-That being said you’re not limited to just printers you can do the same for CNC frames and a couple arduino parts.
+That being said you’re not limited to just printers you can do the same for CNC frames and a couple Arduino parts.
 Below is a list of some kits, Frames and build guides that can all be done Cheaply either as a full DIY kit or a build as you go setup.
 All of which can give you skills working with basic tools, Project planning, and money management.

 Printable Prusa frame parts

 One of many DIY threads on how to build a Prusa I3 printer.